Ekaterina Maximova

 Ekaterina Sergeyevna Maximova (Екатерина Сергеевна Максимова; 1 February 1939 – 28 April 2009) was a Soviet and Russian ballerina of the second part of the 20th century who was internationally recognised.
 She was a prima ballerina of the Bolshoi Theatre for 30 years, a ballet pedagogue, winner of international ballet competitions, Laureate of many prestigious International and Russian awards, a professor in GITIS, Honorary professor at the Moscow State University, Academician of the Russian Academy of Arts, and an Executive Committee member of the Russian Center of Counseil International De La Danse, UNESCO.

 Early life

 Maximova was born in Moscow on 1 February 1939 to a highly educated family.
 Her maternal grandfather was Gustav Shpet, a Russian philosopher, historian of philosophy, psychologist, art theoretician, and interpreter (he knew 17 languages) of German-Polish descent.
 Her mother Tatiana Maximova (née Shpet) was a journalist and publishing house editor and her father Sergey Maximov was an engineer.

 She was admitted to Moscow Ballet School (now Moscow Ballet Academy) and the age of 10 and the same year as her future partner and husband Vladimir Vasiliev.
 Their ballet partnership started at school.

-Former ballerina of Mariinsky Ballet Elizaveta Gerdt was Maximova's instructor at the ballet school.
-Maximova graduated from Moscow ballet school in 1958 and joined Bolshoi Ballet the same year.
+Former ballerina of the Mariinsky Theater Elizaveta Gerdt was Maximova's instructor at the ballet school.
+Maximova graduated from the Moscow ballet school in 1958 and joined Bolshoi Ballet the same year.
 She won first prize at the National Ballet competition in 1957 while still a ballet student.